 2) In a C-type universe, every body observes a cmb dipole which is equal to its Hubble flow velocity.
 Away from the center, the magnitude of the cmb dipole increases with distance from the center.
 With a peculiar velocity presenting, the cmb dipole is the vector sum of the Hubble flow velocity and the peculiar velocity.
 At the center, the cmb dipole is zero and only one point in the universe has such a property.
 If a cmb dipole and a peculiar velocity coincide with each other, one has to reside at the center.

-Now that a cmb dipole has been observed\cite{dipole1},\cite{dipole2}, one has to conclude thathere should exist a center of the universe.
+Now that a cmb dipole has been observed\cite{dipole1},\cite{dipole2}, one has to conclude that there should exist a center of the universe.

-II) If the observed cmb dipole and the peculiar velocity of the solar system coincide, as is assumed among some physicists, the solar system must reside at the center of the universe.
-As explained elsewhere\cite{center}, this is not true.
-The solar system moves towards the Virgo cluster
+I) If the observed cmb dipole and the peculiar velocity of the solar system coincide, as is assumed among some physicists, the solar system must reside at the center of the universe.
+As explained elsewhere\cite{center}, this is not the case.
+The solar system moves towards the Virgo cluster\cite{sciama1} ,\cite{sciama2},\cite{sciama3} and the Virgo cluster moves towards the Great Attractor\cite{ga} (hereafter called GA)

-I) A B-type universe is not compatible with the observation.
-A C-type universe must to be accepted.
-T\cite{sciama1},\cite{sciama2},\cite{sciama3}, but the Virgo cluster moves towards the Great Attractor\cite{ga} (hereafter called GA).
+II) A B-type universe is not compatible with the observation.
+A C-type universe must be accepted.

 III) The observed cmb dipole is the vector sum of the Hubble flow and peculiar velocities.
 It is a measure of the effective distance from the center of the universe.
 It is remarkable that the measurement of the cmb dipole is nothing but the measurement of this distance.